juancely/clearsource-synchronizer/README.md

  **node index**

-The script will only update the database
+The script will only update the database.

+### Load mode

+Start the script using:

+ **LOAD=true node index**

+The script will load all contacts from Hubspot and update the database.

+### Clean mode

+Start the script using:

+ **CLEAN=true node index**

+The script will delete database, load all contacts from Hubspot and update the database.